 In April 2011 they took leave of the Ajahn Chah lineage and the Siladhara Order so as to pursue full bhikkhuni ordination.
 On October 17, 2011 at Spirit Rock Meditation Center in Woodacre, California with Ayya Tathaaloka Theri as preceptor, Ayya Anandabodhi and Ayya Santacitta received full bhikkhuni ordination.

 In 2012, Anagarika Maria also took leave of Amaravati and Chithurst monasteries to join the Aloka Vihara community.
 She received bhikkhuni ordination at Aloka Vihara on November 1, 2014.

-All three nuns currently reside at Aloka Vihara in Placerville, California and are working on their vision of a rural monastery.
+All four nuns currently reside at Aloka Vihara in Placerville, California and are working on their vision of a rural monastery.